-This article explains Double the Donation's recommended approach to the company exclusion settings in the matching module that allow you to exclude certain companies from the matching gift search tool.
+This article explains Double the Donation’s recommended approach to company exclusion settings in the matching module—when to show or hide employers in your donor-facing search tool, plus nuanced use of parent/child categories.

 Pros and Cons of Company Exclusions